yongbinfeng/DeepMETStudies/README.md

 Code used to study the corrections and uncertainties of DeepMET.
 In principle it should also work on any type of MET with minor modification.

 ### Run the correction code.

-First compile the macros in `Functions.cc`

-Then prepare the slimmed ntuples using `PrepareSlimmedNtuples.py`

 Then prepare the uparal(u1) and uperp (u2) distributions using `MakeU1U2.py`.
 One could change the flags `isData`, `isAMCNLO`, `isMADGRAPH`, `isTTbar`, `isTTbar` to prepare the distributions for different samples.